lexybarton/PowerShell-AIShell-274ff5d/docs/development/AzureOAIDeployment/DeployingAzureOAI.md

 # Deploying Azure OpenAI Service via Bicep

 In order to use the `openai-gpt` agent you will either need a public OpenAI API key or an Azure OpenAI deployment.
-Due to its additional features and manage-ability, we recommend using the Azure OpenAI Service.
+Due to its additional features and manageability, we recommend using the Azure OpenAI Service.
 This document provides easy step-by-step instructions on how to deploy the Azure OpenAI Service using Bicep files.